top of page

 In practice it is important to avoid confrontation.
 Keep your distance from anyone who you suspect of poaching especially if you are on your own.
 If you can, take some photographs or videos of the suspected poachers from a distance and take a photograph of their cars and number plates.
 Then call the number above and they will guide you through the reporting process.

-You should also report the incident to the secretary and riverkeeper including all photos and videos.
+You should also report the incident to the Secretary and Riverkeeper including all photos and videos.

 Please remember that your safety is the main priority.
 Anyone who is poaching may react in a manner which could put you in harm’s way.